anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pie-dough-nut.md

 ## Color Palette

-You can customize the color the of the point using the `palettes` property.
+You can customize the color the of the point using the `Palettes` property.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/palette", sourceFiles="palette.cs" %}